raikilon/aws-saa-c03-notes/aws.md

 ## Static Hosting

-By default, access to S3 is via AWS APIs, but for static hosting, HTTP access is required.
-You need to enable this feature, and AWS will create a website endpoint.
-Additionally, you need to specify an index document, and optionally, an error document.
+By default, S3 is accessed via AWS APIs.
+To enable static website hosting, you must activate this feature, which generates a website endpoint.
+You also need to specify an index document and, optionally, an error document.

 If using a custom domain via Route 53, the bucket name must match the domain name.